James Otis, Jr - Father of the American Revolution

 Who was James Otis?

-James Oris was actually James Otis, Jr. (1729-1783), who has been considered by some to be Founding Father of the American Revolution.
+James Otis was actually James Otis, Jr. (1729-1783), who has been considered by some to be Founding Father of the American Revolution.
 According to the National Park Service at Boston's Old State House, "Many trace the spark that lit the American Revolution to a courtroom in 1761, when attorney James Otis, Jr. transformed his arguments in a search-and-seizure case into a fiery and wide-ranging five-hour oration that laid down many concepts foundational to our democracy."

 Among those who have praised James Otis are President John Adams and Akhil Reed Amar, the Sterling Professor of Law and Political Science at Yale University.
 Adams called Otis's 1761 speech against writs of assistance the moment when "Then and there the Child Independence was born....
 The seeds of Patriots & Heroes... were then & there sown."
 He believed this speech marked the beginning of American opposition to British rule.
 Constitutional scholar Akil Reed Amar confirms Adam's view when he used "Seeds" as the title of the first chapter in his book "The Words That Made Us - America's Constitutional Conversation, 1760 - 1840."